MicrosoftDocs/ATADocs/ATPDocs/install-atp-step7.md

 To configure this, follow these steps:

-1. From the Azure ATP Console, click on the settings icon and select **Configuration**.
+1. From the Azure ATP workspace portal, click on the settings icon and select **Configuration**.

     ![Azure ATP configuration settings](media/atp-config-menu.png)